We often assume that life works in a linear fashion.

 Which one of these growth curves are you following?

-Logarithmic growth increases quickly in the beginning, but the gains decrease and become more difficult as time goes on.
+Logarithmic growth curves increase quickly in the beginning, but the gains decrease and become more difficult as time goes on.
 Generally speaking, logarithmic growth looks something like this:

 There are many examples of logarithmic growth in daily life.